The Center's FREE health policy seminar series: 2014

 The Center is pleased to host leading health policy experts at our lunchtime seminar series.

-Upcoming April 23 seminar: "Patients without patience"
+April 23: "Patients without patience"

 More than 5 million patients are admitted to the intensive care unit (ICU) annually, accounting for 14 percent ($107 billion) of total hospital expenditures.
 As demand for ICU care increases, patients often endure excessive wait times for bed assignment due to capacity shortages, further straining emergency departments.

 Specifically, Long developed a model that estimates whether the amount of time a patient waits for a bed has an impact on their health.
 Long also examined whether rapid discharge from the ICU (in order to free up beds) has an adverse effect on whether that patient is readmitted later.
+Watch the seminar here.

 March 19: "Promise or Peril?
 How Low-Income Older Californians Are Faring in the Face of Major Health Care Delivery Changes"